 - U.S. Small Business Administration’s Guide to Starting and Managing Your Business.
 A helpful guide for starting, managing, and growing your business.

-ADA Compliance.
+ADA Compliance

-- The San Francisco Office Of Small Business has some resources available here on ways to bring your business into compliance and to mitigate your risk of a lawsuit.
+- The San Francisco Office Of Small Business has some legal resources available here on ways to bring your business into compliance and to mitigate your risk of a lawsuit.

-Financing Resources.
+Financing Resources

-Converting Your California Company.
+Converting Your California Company

 - The California Secretary of State Office’s guide to convert from one type of entity to a different type of entity.

-Obligations for Dissolving Your California Businesses.
+Obligations for Dissolving Your California Businesses

 - Guide to Dissolve, Surrender, or Cancel a California Business Entity.
 The California Franchise Tax Board provides a useful guide for dissolving a California business.